• Skip to primary navigation

 Stay in an Onsen Ryokan

 You’ll be staying in Konansou, one of our favorite ryokan hotels in Japan.
 It has beautiful rooms that have views of Mt.
-Fuji and Lake Kawaguchiko, intimate private onsen, and fabulous kaiseki-style dining.
+Fuji and Lake Kawaguchiko, intimate private onsen, and fabulous Kaiseki-style dining.
 Kaiseki is a traditional multi-course Japanese meal.

 It has a variety of small plates with fresh, seasonal ingredients that are carefully selected and perfectly balanced.
 While setting up your own kaiseki meal at home would be quite a feat, but it’s definitely something to add to your bucket list in the future.